will-abb/aws-athena-babel/README.md

 - **Org Table**: Console-style format based on Athena's CSV output.
 - **CSV**: Raw download from S3, shown in a dedicated buffer.
 - **JSON**: Parsed and cleaned from CSV into structured objects.
+*The queries and the outputs have solely been tested with cloudtrail buckets*

 ## License